dianatitova1408/Databases_SQL/README.md

 4. It's OK to be rich...
 What are the top 10 airports by the average price of the flight ticket divided by flight duration?

-# Part 2 - creation of database with followng conditions.
+# Part 2
+Creation of database with followng conditions.
 Band

 band_id (TEXT / UUID) — primary key